 Adopting Our Goldens

 Major health concerns, although rare, can include cancers, most commonly osteosarcoma (bone cancer), hip dysplasia which requires surgery and extensive physical therapy, and hemangiosarcomas, or tumors of blood vessels, most commonly of the spleen.
-Most Goldens live long happy lives with proper care and nutrition.
+Most Goldens live long happy lives with proper care, activity, and nutrition.

 Prior to adopting any Canine, familiarize yourself with the common conditions they may be predisposed to, and how you can best care for them throughout their life.